Most influential women in Russian history

 Anna Yaroslavovna – culture carrier

-Anne of Kiev was the most successful culture carrier of Russian history.
+Anne of Kiev was the most successful culture carrier in Russian history.
 French kings (starting with Henry III) took an oath using her gospel.
 They took Cyrillic for the angelic letter.

 Valentina Tereshkova – the greatest woman of the XX century